britishlibrary/peripleo/Configuration-Guide.md

 - Selection of a filter (event `filter` with `filter` and `filter_value` as arguments)
 - Navigation to external source page (event `navigation` with `destination` as argument)

 __IMPORTANT:__ Although Google Analytics v4 no longer uses 3rd party tracking cookies, it __still uses first party cookies for tracking__.
-This means that, depending on your legislation, you may __have to add a cookie consent popup to the host page__ inside which you are embedding Peripleo. __Peripleo does not include a built-in cookie consent poup__.
+This means that, depending on your legislation, you may __have to add a cookie consent popup to the host page__ inside which you are embedding Peripleo. __Peripleo does not include a built-in cookie consent popup__.
+If you are setting up Peripleo with Google Analytics enabled, it is up to you to include a consent popup in your site.

 # Advanced Example
 A fully-featured `peripleo.config.json` file might look like this: